-To be able to connect to the CISE network, the infrastructure needed includes:
+To be able to connect to the CISE network, the stakeholders would need the following elements:

-- The network equipment, namely the router for the VPN to create and manage 30 connections approximately. - The hardware for the CISE node, whose standard configuration might have a variable cost of approximately 10-15K EUR. - The hardware for the adaptor, whose cost varies depending on the systems connected and the information shared.
+- The network equipment, namely the router for the VPN to create and manage 30 connections approximately. - The hardware for the CISE node, whose standard configuration might have a variable cost of approximately 10-15K EUR for the on-premises installation.
+The cost on cloud installation may vary due to contractual matters. - The hardware for the adaptor, whose cost varies depending on the systems connected and the information shared.